robtherad/BC-Mod/addons/areaBoundary/README.md

 A framework that allows mission makers to limit player movement into or from certain areas.

-By default the framework comes with support for allowing exemptions to players in air or land vehicles.
+****

+#### Features:
+* Circles and all Polygons for area shapes
+* Easy to toggle exemptions for players in land and/or air vehicles
+* Custom delays after leaving allowed area before death ensues
+* Custom warning messages once players leave their allowed areas
+* Custom conditions available in addition to default conditions.

 ##### TODO (A3 v1.57):
 * Add a debug command to show polygon areas on map.
 * Convert some functions into engine commands.
-* Add 4th positional option with format similar to `[[COORDS],[SIZE X], [SIZE Y]]`
+* Add 4th positional option with format similar to `[[COORDS],[SIZE X], [SIZE Y]]`.

 ****